West Ham United F.C.: Moyes departure, managerial changes, and relegation (2023–present)

-He was sacked on 8 January 2025 with the team in 14th position, seven points above the relegation positions; during his tenure, they lost nine of 20 Premier League games.
+Despite having led West Ham to three consecutive European seasons for the first time in their history, reaching at least the quarter-finals of each and culminating in the 2023 success, Moyes was not offered a new contract.
+On 23 May 2024, the club named Julen Lopetegui as his replacement.
+However Lopetegui would be sacked on 8 January 2025 with the team in 14th position, seven points above the relegation positions; during his tenure, they lost nine of 20 Premier League games.

 On 9 January Graham Potter was appointed as head coach signing a two–and–a–half year contract.
-On 27 September 2025, Potter was sacked by West Ham United following poor results and performances over the course of the second half of the 2024–25 season and the start of the 2025–26 season.
-At the time, West Ham were 19th in the league having won one of their opening five league games.
-Nuno Espírito Santo took charge of the team.
+This lasted until 27 September 2025 when Potter was sacked following poor results and performances over the second half of the 2024–25 season and the start of the 2025–26 season.
+Nuno Espírito Santo was appointed to take charge of the team, with West Ham 19th in the league.